 |7||Storage Temperature||Tstg||-55 to 150||C|

-- This device exhibits a collector current of 3A which is ideal for driving LED, bulb, motors, and relays.
+- This device exhibits a collector current of 3A which is ideal for driving LED, bulbs, motors, and relays.
 The maximum power dissipation is 10W which makes it a valuable pick for the output stages of audio amplifiers.

-- It is important to note that these are the stress ratings which if exceed the absolute maximum ratings, can badly affect the device and thus the entire project.
+- It is important to note that these are the stress ratings which if exceeding the absolute maximum ratings, can badly affect the device and thus the entire project.
 Keep ratings during the working of this component below absolute maximum ratings.